 Both Platt and Shipman's work reinforced that gardens and landscape features closer to the house should be more formal in character and become increasingly informal and naturalistic farther from the house.
 The planting plans developed by Shipman enhanced the naturalistic character with the understory below the tree canopy planted with flowering trees, shrubs, ground covers and flowering bulbs.
-Shipman's woodland work at Tregaron has come to be understood as a notable example of a "wild garden," a seemingly natural but actually carefully enhanced composition of naturalistic plantings and man-made features.
+Shipman's woodland work at Tregaron has come to be understood as a notable example of a "wild garden," a seemingly natural but actually carefully enhanced composition of naturalistic plantings and man-made features balanced between open meadows and shaded woodlands.

 The estate was sold to diplomat Joseph Davies and his wife Marjorie Merriweather Post in 1941.
-The Davies' most significant contribution to the property was the construction of the dacha, a Russian folk cottage obtained when Davies served as ambassador to the Soviet Union, regrettably placed in the center of the formal walled garden.
+The Davies' most significant contribution to the property was the construction of the dacha, a

+Russian folk cottage obtained when Davies served as ambassador to the Soviet Union, regrettably placed in the center of Shipman's formal walled garden.

 The property was designated as a DC landmark in 1979 and included within the boundaries of the Cleveland Park Historic District as a contributing property in 1987.
 In 1980, the site was purchased jointly by the Tregaron Limited Partnership (TLP) and WIS, and divided into two lots.
 The school, which had leased the buildings on the site since 1972, purchased approximately 6 acres, with an entrance off Macomb Street.
 The school's property includes the hilltop and all of the landmark's historic structures -- the mansion, stable, greenhouse, gardener's cottage, and dacha.
-TLP retained ownership of the surrounding fields and woodland with the goal of developing it for residences but repeated efforts to that end were met with strong resistance by the community, led by the non-profit Friends of Tregaron (FOT), for their failure to respect the character of the site.
+TLP retained ownership of the surrounding fields and woodland with the goal of developing it for residences but repeated efforts to that end were met with strong resistance by the community, led by the non-profit Friends of Tregaron (FOT), for the plans' failure to respect the character of the site.

 After years of wrangling over development proposals, a legal agreement was reached in 2006 between TLP, WIS and FOT.
 The agreement provided for the creation of a non-profit Tregaron Conservancy, with a board comprised of community and WIS representatives.
-TLP transferred approximately 10 acres of the woodlands to the Conservancy to restore according to the vision established by Platt and Shipman for public enjoyment.
-Three acres were transferred to WIS, largely on the south side of the house and which allowed expansion of their athletic field, but which otherwise would remain open space.
-TLP was given approval to build two houses along Macomb Street (since completed), a single house on the open portion of Klingle (not yet constructed), and several houses on the closed portion of Klingle Road (which has since been abandoned since the city permanently closed the street to traffic; this land has since been donated to the Conservancy).
+TLP transferred approximately 10 acres of the woodlands to the Conservancy in order for it to be restored according to the vision established by Platt and Shipman for public enjoyment.
+Three acres were transferred to WIS, largely on the south side of the house to allow expansion of an athletic field but which otherwise would remain open space.
+TLP was given approval to build two houses along Macomb Street (since completed), a single house on the open portion of Klingle (not yet constructed), and several houses on the closed portion of Klingle Road (which were abandoned when the city permanently closed the street to traffic; this land has since been donated to the Conservancy).